About GAIN

 Our vision is that every nurse and midwife will have the skills to support women giving birth.

-Our mission is to prevent complications and maternal and infant death during childbirth by increasing the number of nurses and midwives and providing clinical and leadership training to those working in high-risk communities.
+Our mission is to prevent complications and death during childbirth by both increasing the number of new nurses and midwives, and providing clinical and leadership training to those already working in high-risk communities.

-We currently partner with GAIA Global Health and Partners In Health (PIH) in sub-Saharan Africa and CHOICES Center for Reproductive Health in Memphis, Tennessee.
-GAIN collaborates with partners to equip nurses and midwives with the expertise and skills they need to save lives through:
+We currently collaborate with Partners In Health (PIH) and GAIA Global Health in sub-Saharan Africa and CHOICES Center for Reproductive Health in Memphis, Tennessee.
+GAIN works with partners to equip nurses and midwives with the expertise and skills they need to save lives through:

-• Comprehensive curriculum delivery, including leadership training and maternal and neonatal clinical training for safe childbirth.
+• Comprehensive curriculum delivery, including leadership and clinical training for safe childbirth.

 • A UCSF support team to (1) analyze data on nurse-midwife clinical practices and mentorship activities and (2) track maternal and infant complications and deaths to observe project impact.